solidi/writing/03-no-description-provided.md

 ---

 The mystical glue that binds us as [software engineers](https://dev.to/solidi/what-is-a-software-engineer-anyway-3fb2) is the pull request.
 Let's do our part to describe the context of the *problem* and *solution* in detail so that others can contribute promptly.
 It starts with thinking and explaining "what" the problem is.
 Then we must describe the solution with the *opportunities* at hand.
 Ultimately communicating the intent of change is a duty of all engineering professionals.

 ---

+## The Right Place?

+After this chapter was written, my friend Danny Preussler [replied with](https://medium.com/hackernoon/find-the-right-place-1e3c9f0496a2) the following:

+> When reading Doug’s article I was wondering if pull requests are the right place for documenting changes.
+I agree that those need to be documented but I disagree with the place.

+Over time, I tend to agree.
+Pull requests have their place in software practice, but is it the right place for the team?
+That depends.
+Another “place” is the practice of design documents.
+These files capture system context through conversion.

+How it's done is up to the team.

+In one organization, I witnessed a simplified Python PEP process to serve conversations of large features and architecture decisions.

+---